ballerina-platform/ballerina-lang/stdlib/messaging/rabbitmq/src/main/ballerina/src/rabbitmq/Module.md

 ### Connecting to RabbitMQ

-The core APIs are `rabbitmq:Connection`, `rabbitmq:Channel`, and `rabbitmq:Message` representing an AMQP 0-9-1 Connection, a Channel, and a Ballerina RabbitMQ Message respectively.
+The core APIs are the `rabbitmq:Connection`, `rabbitmq:Channel`, and `rabbitmq:Message` representing an AMQP 0-9-1 Connection, a Channel, and a Ballerina RabbitMQ Message respectively.
 The following code connects to a RabbitMQ node using the given parameters (host name, port number, etc.):

 ```ballerina
    rabbitmq:Connection newConnection = new({ host: "localhost",